 POS 445 – MeMUNC Conference Planners

 Electives in Other Programs (12 credits)

 Students must complete at least four electives from the list of Approved Internationally-Focused Elective Courses, which is available on the Political Science website at usm.maine.edu/pos.

 Foreign Language Requirement (variable credits)

-In addition to the courses listed above, students in the International Studies Track must achieve proficiency in a foreign language through the intermediate level.
-This proficiency may be achieved through coursework at USM (i.e. successful completion through FRE 202; GER 202; SPA 202), through transfer credits from another university, through study abroad, or through background (having lived abroad, being a foreign student, etc.)
+In addition to the courses listed above, students in the International Studies Track must achieve proficiency in a foreign language.
+This proficiency may be achieved at USM through successful completion of at least one of the following courses: ARA 202; FRE 202; GER 202; SPA 202.

 For the best overall Financial Aid package, submit your USM application and complete your FAFSA by January 15.
 However, you can apply at any time.
 Undergraduate applications are reviewed on a rolling basis.